siddharthkoli/gh-skyline/README.md

 - `'▓'` High level: Heavy contribution activity
 - `'╻┃╽'` Top level: Last block with contributions in the week (Low, Medium, High)

+## Visualizing your Skyline

+Once you have generated your STL file, you can visualize it using 3D modeling or 3D printing software.
+But did you know that you can upload your STL file to a GitHub repository and view your Skyline there?
+For example, take a look at [@chrisreddington's GitHub Skyline from 2011 - 2024](https://github.com/chrisreddington/chrisreddington/blob/master/chrisreddington-11-24-github-skyline.stl).

 ## Project Structure

 ```text